Stripe antiferromagnetism and chiral superconductivity in tWSe$_2$: Proposed mechanism for superconductivity in twisted WSe

 Now, we investigate the superconductivity observed at $\theta = 3.65^\circ$ and hole filling $\nu = 1$ at zero displacement field.
 Experimentally, the superconducting phase is proximate to an insulating state that we interpret, based on our HF calculations, as a stripe SDW state.
 We propose a mechanism for superconductivity based on fluctuations of the order present in this state.

 Fig.~\ref{fig:FS}(a) shows an accurate two-band honeycomb lattice model fit to the continuum description of WSe$_2$.
 Note that sublattices A and B are associated with the top and bottom layers, respectively.
 Fits that allow up to sixth-neighbor hopping and allow the second neighbor hopping $t_2$ to be complex [\onlinecite{PhysRevLett.122.086402, Devakul_2021}] accurately reproduce the Fermi surface (Fig.~\ref{fig:FS}(b)) and the topological properties of the uppermost valence band.
 The phase structure of $t_2$ is crucial in obtaining the correct Chern numbers of the bands, and more remote hoppings are necessary to obtain accurate fits across the Brillouin-zone.
+We note that the $\Gamma$ point of the second band shows a qualitative discrepancy with the continuum model, which arises because at twist angles near $\theta = 2.7^\circ$ [\onlinecite{Crepel3Sub}] the second and third bands touch at $\Gamma$, an effect that lies beyond our two-band description.
+This discrepancy is irrelevant for our purposes, as the superconductivity we study is driven by the uppermost valence band.

 We model beyond mean-field fluctuations based on an interpretation of the honeycomb-lattice tight binding model.
 The onsite Hubbard repulsion on sublattices A and B $U \approx e^2 / (\epsilon a_W)$, where $a_W$ is the spatial extent of the Wannier orbitals, from which we estimate that $U = 35\text{meV}$ for tWSe$_2$ using the same approximation.
 The pattern of spin-ordering in the stripe AFM state places up spins and down spins on the top and bottom layer sites respectively of alternate zig-zag chains, as illustrated in Fig.~\ref{fig:WSe2-phase}.
 Occupied nearest-neighbor sites always have opposite spins, consistent with the superexchange interactions expected in the large $U/t_1$ limit [\onlinecite{layerpol}].
 Superexchange between more remote neighbors is also expected to contribute to the fluctuation Hamiltonian, although we anticipate competing direct exchange interactions in the case of 2nd neighbors because they share the same layer.
 These considerations suggest the effective Hamiltonian: \beq \hat{H}&=&\hat{H}_0 + \hat{H}_{J_1} + \hat{H}_{J_2} + \hat{H}_{U}\nn\\ \hat{H}_{J_1}&=& J_1\sum_{<i,j>}\left( \vec{S}_i\cdot \vec{S}_j-\frac{1}{4}n_in_j \right) \\ \hat{H}_{J_2}&=& J_2\sum_{<<i,j>>}\left( \vec{S}_i\cdot \vec{S}_j-\frac{1}{4}n_in_j \right) \\ \hat{H}_U&=&U\sum_{i} n_{i\uparrow}n_{i\downarrow} \eeq